mathiuskormasela12/backend-software-technical-test/README.md

-# Ucars Backend
+# Software Technical Test (RESTful API)

-This is a RESTfull API for a technical test as Full-Stack Developer at Ucars
+This is a RESTfull API for a technical test as Full-Stack Developer

 ## Installation